Pangaea-Network/Pangaea/README.md

 ## Framework

 Pangaea is built on [Substrate](https://substrate.dev), a framework built by Parity, the polkadot development team.
-Substrate allows us to build custom logic in our runtime, while using extensively tested battle hardened core components from substrate!
+Substrate allows us to build custom logic in our runtime, while using battle hardened and extensively tested core components from substrate!

 ## Getting Started